 At Acresfield, the children are explicitly taught about democracy and the rule of law and how it works in Britain.
 This includes the advantages and disadvantages of our form of government, compared with different forms of government in other countries.

 In addition, the school has a broad range of pupil voice projects which put the children’s voice at the heart of our work.
 One such system is our ‘Pupil Parliament.’
 They attend meetings with our Pupil Parliament lead, Mrs Wynne.
 The children work on different projects in school, to make Acresfield a better place for everyone.
-They are having a really positive impact in school, which has included the recent introduction of a new behaviour reward system.
+They are having a really positive impact in school, which has included improvements to our outdoor area.
+Each class has two MPs, who meet with the Pupil Parliament to share feedback on different issues.

 There are many opportunities for the children’s voice to be heard at Acresfield in addition to the Pupil Parliament.
 We have buddies for the children in our two youngest classes, Tiger Cubs and Meerkats.
-Playleaders are also in place at lunchtimes, supporting the younger children with their playtime games.
-The children have to apply if they want to become a playleader.
+Wellbeing Champions are also in place at lunchtimes, supporting the younger children with their playtime games.
+The children have to apply if they want to become a Wellbeing Champion.
 In addition, there are our E-cadets, a team of children who keep us safe online.

 Our children have a strong voice in the school.
 They feed into the termly parents’ evenings by providing feedback on their learning and next steps.
 The older children ‘lead’ the parents’ evenings in key stage 2, by starting the conversation about what they have achieved and identifying what they need to do next.